macrobiotus/ships_and_bugs/README.md

 * **10.05.2018** - R scripting - implementing mixed effect model during the last days
    * check commit history - this change to the README is committed as well and marks the pre-conference stage
    * played around for hours - git reset hard - everything rendered with result as in talk - committed 10.05.2018 - ca. 21:00 - also backup
+* **10.07.2018** - organisation
+   * undo these steps by using a backup 10 Jul 2018 between 01:00 and 10:00 o'clock.
+   * copying this folder "/Users/paul/Documents/CU_combined" to "180124-180510__CU_combined", locking, for later compression and moving to "/Users/paul/Archive/Cornell_superseeded_analyses"
+   * continuing to work on this folder

 ## Todo